 EXPLORING OTAVALO, ECUADOR

-The town remains small even today, with around 50,000 inhabitants.
+The town remains small even today, with roughly 50,000 inhabitants.
 Many of these are either white or mestizo, a cultural mix including native roots.
 Most of the area’s indigenous people live in nearby villages and visit the town on market days.

 BRIEF HISTORY OF OTAVALO

-THE PEOPLE OF OTAVALO
+THE ANDEAN PEOPLE OF OTAVALO

 The men wear white calf-length pants, blue or gray ponchos, and felt hats.
-They also have a long braid of hair, nearly down to the waist, called a shimba.
+They have a long braid of hair, nearly down to the waist, called a shimba.
 The women sport white blouses with black skirts, and they display plenty of gold necklaces and red coral bracelets.

 THE OTAVALO MARKET